 “There is no further time to waste nor excuses from any party for further delay,” they said, adding that the negotiators have already finalized a framework for the deal.

 Sinwar has already been closely involved in negotiations from behind the scenes.
-Hamas officials and mediators have said Hamas negotiators regularly sought his approval on the group’s positions as it pressed for guarantees that a deal would bring a complete end to the war and withdrawal of all Israeli troops from Gaza, in return for the release of all hostages.
+Hamas officials have said negotiators regularly sought his approval on the group’s positions as it pressed for guarantees that a deal would bring a complete end to the war and withdrawal of all Israeli troops from Gaza, in return for the release of all hostages.

-Its campaign in Gaza has killed more than 39,600 Palestinians and wounded more than 91,700 others.
+Israel’s campaign in Gaza has killed more than 39,600 Palestinians and wounded more than 91,700 others.
 More than 1.9 million of Gaza’s pre-war population of 2.3 million have been driven from their homes, fleeing repeatedly across the territory to escape offensives.
 Most are now crowded into ramshackle tent camps in an area about 50 square kilometers (19 square miles) on the Gaza coast.

 With sanitation systems collapsed, diseases have run rampant, health officials say, and humanitarian groups are trying to feed the population.
 The United Nations says a half-million Palestinians facing catastrophic levels of food insecurity.